Posted 03.22.2022 by Josh Krakauer

 Finally, Fin and Feather does a great job of styling its subjects so that images have a cohesive “vibe”–its models and subjects appear in complementary environments that resonate with the brand’s voice.
 You’ll never see a Fin and Feather model posed in an inner-city alley, for example, or an abandoned car lot.
 Non-human subjects, like suitcases or climbing gear, are displayed on rugged or rustic surfaces, like a wooden deck or cabin floor.

 The last frontier of visual media, video has surpassed all others in terms of projected user growth and popularity on social sites.
-According to Kleiner Perkins, video will represent nearly three quarters of all internet traffic by the end of 2017, and another study finds that four times as many consumers would rather watch a video about a product than those who would read about it.
+One study found that four times as many consumers would rather watch a video about a product than those who would read about it.

 Reynolds, of kitchen staple Reynolds Wrap, has one of the most engaging Instagram feeds we’ve ever seen thanks to their creative use of motion and continuity.